 How to Get the Most Out of Your Travel Data

 For most travel programs, regardless of volume or geographic reach, there’s arguably one core objective: maximizing the return on investment of corporate travel.
-And that often boils down to two levers: minimizing cost and maximizing traveller productivity.
-What kind of data can support decisions to achieve these?
+And that often boils down to two levers: minimizing cost and maximizing traveler productivity.
+What kind of data can support decisions to achieve these aims?

 Senior Director, Global Account Management & Agency Network, Radius Travel